Updated: July 2, 2024

 How to Live in Faro as a Foreign Citizen: Residence Permits and Visas

-Living in Faro as an expat is the reality for many foreigners from all walks of life and nationalities.
+Living in Portugal as an expat is the reality for many foreigners from all walks of life and nationalities.
 Depending on your country of origin, you will need different documents or require additional input from agencies before you can make your move.

 Living in Faro as an EU citizen